Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 1. If necessary, power on the management cabinet CDU and chilled doors.

-1. Set all management cabinet PDU circuit breakers to ON \(all cabinets that contain Kubernetes master nodes, worker nodes, or storage nodes\).
+1. Set all management cabinet PDU circuit breakers to `ON` \(all cabinets that contain Kubernetes master nodes, worker nodes, or storage nodes\).

-1. Power on the HPE Cray EX cabinets and standard rack cabinet PDUs.
+1. Power on the HPE Cray EX cabinet PDUs and standard rack cabinet PDUs.

     Be sure that management switches in all racks and CDU cabinets are powered on and healthy.